Ashenika/test-php-quality-check/README.md

 # MyTestProject

-This is for Testing GrumPHP Code Quality Tool
+This is for Testing PHPStorm Code Quality Tool